Small business grant opportunities to apply for in January

 Deadline: 1/31/26

-Overview: Accelerator focused on innovations in mobility, transportation, and related fintech/services.
+Overview: Accelerator focused on innovations in mobility, transportation, and related services.
 Offers programming, mentorship, and potential partnerships.

 Inland Empire Community Foundation CIELO Fund